whistlegraph/2022.aesthetic.computer/README.txt

 UI - Make system UI icons resize along with the main screen... or hide them during a resize.
 - (This is kinda ugly rn.)

-- Adjust pixel density to be a bit better for iPhones / retina devices.
-  - Cross-reference on my Thinkpad and also my laptop.

 function act({ event: e }) { // Remove drawing api.